 Except for being a brand war, the presence of the complex-made smartphones made this case even more complicated.

 As we have mentioned above that this case starts over the issue of copying features and design so this case was keenly watched as a precedent for whether the design is so important that it could actually be considered the “article of design” even in a product as complex as a smartphone.

 Jurors tacked on an additional $5 million in damages for a pair of patented functions.
 The award appeared to be a bit of a victory for Apple.
 Which had argued in court that design was essential to the iPhone?

 Here’s how the jury’s decision was received by both of the parties:

-Both the big names of technology, Samsung, and Apple being the competitor expected the verdict in their favors.
+Both the big names of technology, Samsung, and Apple being the competitor expected the verdict in their favor.

 But the verdict isn’t your self-developed features guys, duh!

 So now that you know who won fair and square, it’s time to get reviews… I mean reaction from the winning and losing parties, Apple and Samsung respectively.

 In a statement, Apple said it was grateful to the jury for finding “that Samsung should pay for copying our products.”

 It further added: “We believe deeply in the value of design, and our teams work tirelessly to create innovative products that delight our customers.
 This case has always been about more than money.”